DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * <missing quotes 425-426, please ask CCB for them>
 * 427: "Her shorts look like frosting!
 I could eat them!" -DeviCat (24-Jun-18)
 * 428: "We would have to send PhotoSvein a giant flaming hula hoop, and they would have to take a video of themselves jumping through it, and then we'd allow them the honor of posting a link." -Hihohotdog (25-Jun-18)
+* 429: "I made Dirt look at my dirt, i am so proud of that ground" -DeviCat (25-Jun-18)
-* <missing quotes 429-431, please ask CCB for them>
+* <missing quotes 430-431, please ask CCB for them>
 * 432: "They call me the bell ringer of the streams <cheer50> <cheer50> <cheer50>" -Sax5K (02-Jul-18)
 * <missing quotes 433-435, please ask CCB for them>
 * 436: "I look up and it's just like BOOM!
 In your face.
 Cheers!" -DeviCat (04-Jul-18)